One tablecloth – four styles. Mixing and mingling plates, napkins, and chargers is as easy as one, two, three, and four.

 Example #4 – Same basic plate, new wood charger but I have turned the napkin around and placed it on the side of the plate, creating a new look.

 Tip #3 – The more layers you have, the richer the place setting will appear.
 A tablecloth, plus place mat, plus charger, plus dinner plate, plus holiday plate, plus napkin, etc….you get the idea.
-Loving my red velvet poinsettia place mats!
+Loving my poinsettia place mats!

 Tip #4 – It’s okay to mix and match gold and silver.
 I matched gold chargers with silver flatware and it looks pretty darn good.